 World Economics has developed a range of original datasets for investors which are unavailable on any other platform.

-Once you subscribe you will have access to the 'Download area' which will allow you to download all the data to a consistent Excel format.
+If you subscribe to "Full Access", you will have access to the 'Download Portal' which will allow you to download all the data in a consistent Excel format.

 All our Excel downloads are in a consistent format.